Enhanced Gravitational Waves from Inflaton Oscillons

 Pure natural inflation is viable with current CMB constraints at the level of one standard deviation and monodromy as well as log-normal models are at few standard deviations.
 Thus, an independent test is essential to establish their status.
 Induced GWs from oscillons could allow to probe these models with CMB-S4~\cite{Abazajian:2019eic} through constraints on $N_{\rm eff}$, in addition to other preheating scenarios~\cite{Adshead:2019lbr,Adshead:2019igv}.
 Further, modified pure natural (plateau) model can be directly testable with Einstein Telescope, Cosmic Explorer and DECIGO at GW frequencies significantly smaller than conventionally associated with oscillon formation (for a review of high frequency GWs see~\cite{Aggarwal:2020olq}).
 Our results and limits can be readily applied to GW strains, using $h_c(f)=1.26\times10^{-18}(f/{\rm Hz})^{-1}\sqrt{\Omega_{\rm GW,0}h^2}$~\cite{Caprini:2018mtu}.

 {\it Conclusions}.--- Generic models of inflation support production of oscillons through inflaton field fragmentation.
+Current CMB observations favor inflation models with attractive self-interactions, necessary for oscillon formation.
 We have demonstrated that oscillon matter-domination phase followed by rapid oscillon decay results in dramatic production of induced GWs.
-These signatures are significantly enhanced at lower frequencies compared to GWs associated with oscillon formation previously studied.
-We have shown that these induced GW signatures can provide a crucial independent test for broad classes of inflationary models, such as pure natural (plateau), log-normal and monodromy potentials.
+These novel signatures are significantly enhanced at lower frequencies compared to GWs associated with oscillon formation previously studied.
+We have shown that such signatures can provide a crucial independent test for regions of parameter space of broad classes of inflationary models, such as pure natural (plateau), log-normal and monodromy potentials.
 Induced GWs associated with modified pure natural inflation could be directly observed with the Einstein Telescope, Cosmic Explorer and DECIGO.
 These results establish a new window into the early Universe dynamics.

 \acknowledgments